zcessa0/comp0034-wk3/README.md

 ```

-## 3. Create instances of the schemas
+## 3. Create a REST API route

+The steps for this are:

-First you need to import the Marshmallow SQLAlchemy schemas and create instances of them.
-This is the 'Schemas' section
+1. Import the Marshmallow SQLAlchemy schemas and create instances of them in the python file where you define the
-in the code below.
+   routes (`paralympics/paralympics.py`).
+2. Define the Flask route.
+3. Implement the function for the route to query the database, `dump` the result to JSON and return the JSON to the
+   browser.

+### 3.1 Import the Marshmallow SQLAlchemy schemas

-There are two variants of each schema shown, one provides a single result (e.g. one event), the other provides for
+There are two variants of each schema shown below, one provides a single result (e.g. one event), the other provides for
 multiple results (e.g. all events).

-Add the following code to the file where the routes are defined i.e. in `paralympics.py`:
+Open the Python file with the routes, `paralympics\paralympics.py` and add:

 ```python
 from paralympics.schemas import RegionSchema, EventSchema